 If you’re just starting out or have only been training for some time, you probably won’t have to train at this intensity.
 If you’re a professional athlete, look into incorporating interval training into your training plan for peak performance.

 Do you know your maximum heart rate?
-Use the calculator below to estimate your heart rate zones based on your maximum heart rate.
+Use the heart rate zones calculator below to estimate your HR zones based on your maximum heart rate.

 Don’t know your HRmax?
 Read more about calculating your maximum heart rate.